Kanziti/BinaryCombinationKataTest/README.md

 # BinaryCombinationKataTest
 Date : 18/06/2016

+Notice : For comfortable reading please use edit mode

 Hello,

 Please find here my answer for the KATA test in two steps corresponding to the two questions :